assaabloy-ppi/salt-channel-js/readme.md

 Sending Messages on the Salt Channel
 ------------------------------------

 When the onHandshakeComplete callback is executed you are free to send messages on the Salt Channel.
 The send method transparently support both AppPacket and MultiAppPacket.
-The send method takes a boolean value 'last' that specifies if this is the last message to be sent by this session, and either one or more Uint8Arrays or an array of Uint8Arrays.
+The send method takes a boolean value 'last' that specifies if this is the last message to be sent by this session, and either one or more Uint8Arrays or ArrayBuffers, or an array of Uint8Arrays or ArrayBuffers.
 Therefore there are four different ways you can use the send method.

+	let msg = getInterestingUint8Array()
 	sc.send(last, msg) 		// Sends an AppPacket with msg as data sc.send(last, [msg])	// Logically equivalent to previous row

+	let msg1 = getInterestingUint8Array()
+	let msg2 = getInterestingArrayBuffer()
+	let msg3 = getInterestingUint8Array()
+	let arr = [msg1, msg2, msg3]
 	sc.send(last, msg1, msg2, msg3)		// Sends a MultiAppPacket with msg1, msg2, msg3 as data
-	sc.send(last, [msg1, msg2, msg3])	// Logically equivalent to previous row
+	sc.send(last, arr)	// Logically equivalent to previous row